xuanyu2003/Artificial-Intelligence/README.md

 “5000 meters”

-**Why assistent model training is much shorter than base model**
+**Why assistent model training is much shorter than base model** assistant models reuse most of the base model’s knowledge, so they only need a relatively small amount of additional training to become helpful, safe, and aligned.
+Assistant training is shorter because:

+- It updates fewer parameters significantly (often small adjustments)
+- It uses much less data
+- It doesn’t require learning language from scratch
+- It focuses on narrow objectives (alignment, not knowledge)

 **Explain how assistent model is trained from base model, what is similar to TCP/IP protocol stack?**